paulina-grunwald/Udacity-Full-Stack-Web-Developer-Nanodegree/3. The Backend Databases and Applications/P4 - Build an Item Catalog Application/README.md

 - Vagrant
 - VirtualBox

+Steps for running Japanese Food Catalog App:

+1. Install Vagrant and Virtual Box
+2. Clone this repository
+3. Launch the Vagrant VM (by typing vagrant up in the directory /P4 - Build an Item Catalog Application from the terminal).
 Steps on how to access database:
 - Unizp newsdata.rar (you can find newsdata.sql database inside of the zipped file)
 - Install Vagrant And VirtualBox